‘I thought we were done’: Parts fall from sky in plane scare

 The plane landed safely at Denver International Airport, and no one on board or on the ground was hurt, authorities said.
 But both those in the air and on the ground were deeply shaken.

 “When it initially happened, I thought we were done.
-I thought we were going down,” said Delucia, who stuffed his wallet in his pocket so he could be easily identified if the plane did go down.
+I thought we were going down,” Delucia, who stuffed his wallet in his pocket so he could be easily identified if the plane did go down, said.
 “The pilot did an amazing job.
 It was pretty unnerving.”

-The Federal Aviation Administration said in a statement that the airplane experienced a right-engine failure shortly after takeoff.

-Video posted on Twitter showed the engine fully engulfed in flames as the plane flew through the air.
-Freeze frames from different video taken by a passenger sitting slightly in front of the engine and posted on Twitter appeared to show a broken fan blade in the engine.

 The Broomfield Police Department posted photos on Twitter showing large, circular pieces of debris that appeared to be the engine cowling leaning against a house in the suburb about 16 miles (40 kilometers) northwest of Denver.
 Police asked anyone injured on the ground to come forward.